The Bottom Line

 3: With Sun – Roof-top solar panel + Portable solar panel

-Sun and two solar panelsIn theory: Adding a supplementary 150W external solar panel (read more here) will add another 6-7 Ah of restored energy capacity per hour – ie – an additional 36 Ah per day – which, in good conditions, in conjunction with the rooftop panel also producing 36 Ah, will fully replenish the daily 70 Ah of power used by the fridge and other appliances.
+Sun and two solar panelsIn theory: Adding a supplementary 240W external solar panel (read more here) will add another 6-10 Ah of restored energy capacity per hour – ie – an additional 40-60 Ah per day – which, in good conditions, in conjunction with the rooftop panel also producing around 60 Ah, will generate way more electricity that we will ever need for our fridge and other appliances.
+Though it may be useful if we get into the glamping appliances – microwave, sandwich press, hair dryer, etc.

 Reality: In good summer conditions, with plenty of sunshine each day, this twin panel solar setup will provide indefinite 12V power for our needs.
-(We will exhaust our water supply before we exhaust our 12V electricity supply.
+(We will exhaust our water supply a long time before we exhaust our 12V electricity supply.
 Not to mention the need to empty the toilet cassette.)

-We have purchased a Kings 200W portable solar blanket, advertising for which claims up to 10 amps output – adding 60 Ah energy recharge per day.
-Note: Real-world testing indicates the maximum output of this blanket is around 7 amps.
+We purchased a Kings 240W portable solar blanket which generates up to 10 amps output – adding up to 60 Ah energy recharge per day.
+Note: Advertising for this panel suggests 20 amps output.
+I think they are dreaming!

 What it all means…